mhorga/mhorga.github.io/_posts/2016-01-25-using-metalkit-part-3.markdown

 };
 {% endhighlight %}

-and second, we replace the hardcoded color we used last time in the __fragment__ shader:
+Second, we replace the hardcoded color we used last time in the __fragment__ shader:

 {% highlight swift %}
 fragment float4 fragment_func(Vertex vert [[stage_in]]) {